Sonography Canada Statement: Sonographers and COVID-19

 - COVID-19 Information

-- Coronavirus disease (COVID-19): For health professionals
+- Coronavirus disease (COVID-19): For health professionals and clinician guide

 - Canadian Pandemic Influenza Preparedness: Planning Guidance for the Health Sector